 Margo Ellis is the founder and CEO of the consulting firm EELA Solutions.
 She began her professional career in US Marine Corps of Engineers and her work as a community organizer as a Regional Director for Student Veterans of America (SVA) in Washington, DC where she later served as Senate Liaison for the Department of Veterans Affairs.
 She translated her experience on the hill into a leadership role at a top 5 private wealth firm overseeing implementation of tech solutions to improve compliance with requirements from legislative reform.
 Margo completed her undergraduate degree at Park University and her graduate degree at Georgetown University.

-Sean Gallagher is the CEO of national cannabis operator Mission Partners USA, and a director of 4Front Ventures, a leading cannabis investment and management firm.
+Sean Gallagher is EVP of Human Capital for 4Front Ventures, a global cannabis investment and management firm.
 Prior to entering the cannabis industry, Sean held executive roles in the real estate, finance and technology sectors.
-He is a former naval officer and a graduate of the United States Naval Academy.
-Sean has a master’s degree in Philosophy from Arizona State University and a certificate in Genetics and Genomics from Stanford University.
+He is a graduate of the U.S. Naval Academy and a former surface warfare officer.
+Sean has a master’s degree in philosophy from Arizona State and a genetics and genomics certificate from Stanford.
 He lives in Phoenix with his wife and two daughters.

 George Hodgin is the Founder and CEO of Biopharmaceutical Research Company, an applicant with the US DEA to produce cannabis products for federally approved researchers.
 George graduated Phi Beta Kappa from UNC-Chapel Hill, where he was a Morehead-Cain Scholar.
 He served in combat as a US Navy SEAL officer until 2015.
 Following separation from the Navy, George received an MBA from Stanford’s Graduate School of Business.
 He now resides in Carmel-By-the-Sea, California where he enjoys surfing, fly-fishing and hiking with his dog.